MallyRust/Data-Structures-and-Algorithms-/README.md

 **Connected graph** a graph is said to be connected if for any two vertices (u, v) in V there is a path from u to v.
 That is to say that there are no isolated nodes in a connected graph.

-A connected graph that does not have any cycle is called a tree.
-Therefore, a tree is treated as a special graph.

 **Complete graph** A graph G is said to be complete if all its nodes are fully connected.
 That is, there is a path from one node to every other node in the graph.
 A complete graph has n(n–1)/2 edges, where n is the number of nodes in G.

 **Labelled graph or weighted graph** in a weighted graph, the edges of the graph are assigned some weight or length.